The Saudi student profile — what you're working with

 The families whose children consistently succeed build balanced lists — ambitious reaches, competitive matches, and reliable safeties — and apply using Early Decision where it gives them the strongest advantage.

-When to Start
+When to start

+10th grade is our ideal entry point for Saudi students.
 By 10th grade you have enough academic history to identify gaps — but still enough time to close them.
 There are two full years to build meaningful activities, prepare for standardized tests thoughtfully, and explore competitive summer programs.

 We do work with 11th and 12th grade students, but the strategy shifts significantly as timelines compress.
 The earlier you start, the more levers we have to pull.

-How Himmah Prep Works With Saudi Families
+How Himmah Prep works with Saudi families

 Himmah Prep was founded by graduates of Harvard and the University of Pennsylvania.
 Our students have been admitted to every top 20 university in the United States — including Harvard, Stanford, Yale, MIT, Princeton, Cornell, Duke, and UC Berkeley.
+We work entirely online, on a schedule that works across time zones, and support students applying to UK universities simultaneously.
+We work with a limited number of Saudi students each year to ensure every family receives genuinely personalized attention.